candantunamesut/DSA210-Term-Project/README.md

 ### Results:
 For every genre that we retrieved data for, winter was the season with most searches- its count being 14 while the other seasons' counts were 13.
 There was no difference between genres' popularity when grouped according to seasons.
 On the other hand, popularity of genres differed when evaluated between different months.

+H0: There is no significant difference in popularity of genres across seasons.

+Ha: There is a significant difference in popularity of genres across seasons.

+- We reject the null hypothesis for the following genres: Adventure, Romance, Standup, Variety, Horror, Biography, Documentary, Mystery & Thriller, Action, Comedy, Fantasy, History, LGBTQ+, Musical, Western, Sci-Fi, Animation, Holiday, War, Music, Sports, Entertainment, News, Nature, Short Movies, Foreign and Other.
+For these genres, there is a significant difference in popularity across seasons.
+- We cannot reject the null hypothesis for the following genres: Drama, Gay/Lesbian, Crime, Kids & Family and Special Interest.
+For these genres, there is no significant difference in popularity across seasons.

 ### Limitations & challenges:
 The greatest challenge in testing the relation between seasons/annual important dates and movie genres’ popularity was how frequently the system failed to fetch the requested data due to Google Trends’ 429 (TooManyRequests) error.
 My first approach to discover if there is an existing seasonal trend amongst genres was to request information from Google Trends for every single movie in the Rotten Tomatoes Movies dataset, but this approach proved to be unachievable due to how great the number of movies the dataset consisted of was.
 I moved on to requesting search data for genres instead, and used the Rotten Tomatoes dataset to create a list of movie genres and fetched data for these genres.
 Though the number was down from 130k+ to 20-30, the issue still persisted, and I had to move on to a retry based code to ensure I could retrieve data for the most number of genres possible.
 Genre names had to be cleaned due to special characters and NaN values corrupting data.
 Despite using the retry based mechanism, I had to improvise using sleep time as well to not overexhaust the system and prevent Trends from flagging my IP adress.
 Using the retry mechanism and delay times together, in the last retrieval attempt dated 25/04/2025, I was able to retrieve data for 33 out of 34 genres which left out data for only the “Sports & Fitness” genre.
 This was the most successful attempt and took 49 minutes and 6 seconds.
 Additionally, to prevent the context of search keywords and retrieving data of non-movies, I added the keyword “movies” to the end of the genre names retrieved from the Rotten Tomatoes dataset.